pnavaro/HOODESolver.jl/paper/paper.md

 The Julia package `DifferentialEquations.jl` [@rackauckas2017differentialequations] efficiently solves many ODE problems using recent and advanced numerical techniques.
-However the available algorithms do not easily solve this type of problem because of the highly oscillatory character of the solution.

-The solution presents oscillations whose period is proportional to
+However the available algorithms do not easily solve this type of stiff problems, because they do not take into account the highly oscillatory character of the solution.
+Indeed, the solution presents oscillations whose period is proportional to $\varepsilon$.
-$\varepsilon$.
 If $\varepsilon$ is small, conventional methods struggle to solve such multi-scale phenomena since they require to use tiny time steps to capture high oscillations and become computationally very costly.
-On the one side, specific methods inspired by the averaging theory have been designed to deal with the regime
-$\varepsilon \ll 1$.
+On the one side, specific methods inspired by the averaging theory have been designed to deal with the regime $\varepsilon \ll 1$.
 On the other side, when $\varepsilon \sim 1$ the problem ceases to be stiff and a classical integrator gives accurate result in a reasonable time.
 The true difficulty emerges for intermediate values of $\varepsilon$, for which averaging techniques are not accurate enough and, due to computational cost, standard methods are inefficient.
 Thus, a new paradigm has been recently introduced, the so-called uniform accuracy: uniformly accurate (UA) methods are indeed able to solve the original highly oscillatory problem with a precision and a computational cost that are independent of the value $\varepsilon$.
 In particular, these methods allows to skip several oscillations in a single time step, reducing the number of iterations (and then the cost of the simulation) drastically.

 `HOODESolver.jl` intends to gather and unify recent research around highly oscillatory problems [@bao_zhao; @vlasov_pic1; @vlasov_pic2;
-@numer_math] its development has been motivated by these research needs and it has already been used in some papers [@derivative_free] `HOODESolver.jl` is written entirely in Julia and provides software implementations of several theoretical ideas contained in the recent literature around the so-called *two-scale* method.
+@numer_math]; its development has been motivated by these research needs and it has already been used in some papers [@derivative_free].
+`HOODESolver.jl` provides software implementations of several theoretical ideas contained in the recent literature around the so-called *two-scale* method.
 In particular, a very recent extension proposed in [@derivative_free] enables to reach high order accuracy.
-The implementation focuses on a multistep method (namely Adams-Bashforth method) coupled a spectral method for the discretization of the additional variable representing the fast scale.
-Hence, `HOODESolver.jl` provides an efficient way for researchers to solve a highly oscillatory ODE system, and as such it can be used by the scientific community
+The implementation focuses on a multistep method (namely Adams-Bashforth method) coupled with a spectral method for the discretization of the additional variable representing the fast scale.
+Hence, `HOODESolver.jl` provides an efficient way for researchers to solve a highly oscillatory ODE system, and as such it can be used by the scientific community:

 - researchers interested in solving highly oscillatory problems arising in their research field (electromagnetic waves, quantum mechanics, plasma physics, molecular dynamics, $\dots$),
 - it can guide some future possible numerical or theoretical developments,